 The McAdenville NC Christmas lights are a big part of the town’s extensive Christmas celebration.

-Their impressive Christmas light display can be viewed with a walk or drive-through downtown, starting with the Tree Lighting Ceremony on December 1st and running through December 26th.
+Their impressive Christmas light display can be viewed with a walk or drive-through downtown, starting with the Tree Lighting Ceremony in early December and running through December 26.

 This event has been going on since 1956, gained fame in 1980 (when it was featured on the Charles Kuralt Morning Show), and was later featured in Southern Living.